Chronotype

-A chronotype is the behavioral manifestation of an underlying circadian rhythm's myriad of physical processes.
+A chronotype is the behavioral manifestation of an underlying circadian rhythm's myriad physical processes.
 A person's chronotype is the propensity for the individual to sleep at a particular time during a 24-hour period.
 Eveningness (delayed sleep period; most active and alert in the evening) and morningness (advanced sleep period; most active and alert in the morning) are the two extremes with most individuals having some flexibility in the timing of their sleep period.
 However, across development there are changes in the propensity of the sleep period with pre-pubescent children preferring an advanced sleep period, adolescents preferring a delayed sleep period and many elderly preferring an advanced sleep period.

 Chronotypes have also been investigated in other species, such as fruit flies and mice.

 History

 Physiology professor Nathaniel Kleitman's 1939 book Sleep and Wakefulness, revised 1963, summarized the existing knowledge of sleep and proposed the existence of a basic rest-activity cycle.
 Kleitman, with his students including William C. Dement and Eugene Aserinsky, continued his research throughout the 1900s.
 O. Öquist's 1970 thesis at the Department of Psychology, University of Göteborg, Sweden, marks the beginning of modern research into chronotypes, and is entitled Kartläggning av individuella dygnsrytmer, or "Charting Individual Circadian Rhythms".

 The causes and regulation of chronotypes, including developmental change, individual propensity for a specific chronotype, and flexible versus fixed chronotypes have yet to be determined.
 However, research is beginning to shed light on these questions, such as the relationship between age and chronotype.
 There are candidate genes (called CLOCK genes) that exist in most cells in the body and brain, referred to as the circadian system that regulates physiological phenomena (hormone levels, metabolic function, body temperature, cognitive faculties, and sleeping).
 With the exception of the most extreme and rigid chronotypes, regulation is likely due to gene-environment interactions.
 Important environmental cues (zeitgebers) include light, feeding, social behavior, and work and school schedules.
 Additional research has proposed an evolutionary link between chronotype and nighttime vigilance in ancestral societies.

 In 2016, clinical psychologist Michael J. Breus proposed four main chronotype categories: lions, bears, wolves, and dolphins.
 These categories correspond respectively to larks, middle-of-the-road people, night owls, and people with irregular sleep schedules.